 They might sue, protest, or talk with big bosses who make rules.
 They aim to keep lands safe.
 Actions can be seen in towns, cities, and even from single people who care a lot about nature’s health.

-Native tribes have always shown us how it’s done by taking great care of forests worldwide.
+Native tribes have always shown us how it’s done by caring for forests worldwide.

 The Bottom Line